COVID-19 and flu vaccines are now available. Find out how to get them at a location near you.

 How DBS Works

-Prior to the procedure, a pre-operative evaluation is performed in order to maximize the success of DBS surgery.
-The evaluation may include brain MRI scan, neuropsychological testing, videotaped evaluation of movement both on and off medication, and others if indicated.
+Prior to the procedure, a pre-operative evaluation is performed to maximize the success of DBS surgery.
+The evaluation may include a brain MRI scan, CT scan, neuropsychological testing, videotaped evaluation of movement both on and off medication, and other tests if needed.

-The precise placement of the electrodes is achieved both by MRI measurement as well as intraoperative microelectrode mapping.
-Once the electrodes are placed, the wire is connected to the neurostimulator power supply (a battery-operated generator), which is placed under the skin near the collarbone.
-The system, often called a brain pacemaker, regulates the abnormal signals resulting from the disease process.
+The precise placement of the electrodes is done with the help of advanced imaging and surgical techniques as well as brain mapping to make sure that each electrode is placed in the correct area of the brain, avoiding healthy tissue and vital functions.
+Once the electrodes are placed, the wire is connected to a neurostimulator power supply (a battery-operated generator), which is placed under the skin near the collarbone.
+The system, often called a brain pacemaker, regulates the abnormal signals.

-Once the electrodes and the impulse generator are securely in place, the electrodes send electrical impulses that help normalize abnormal impulses.
-In other words, it will help block faulty signals within the brain that cause tremors or other movement symptoms to occur.
-No healthy tissue is destroyed with this procedure.
+Once the electrodes and generator device are securely in place, the electrodes send electrical impulses that help normalize abnormal impulses.
+In other words, it helps block faulty signals within the brain that cause tremors or other movement symptoms to occur.
+No healthy brain tissue is destroyed with this procedure.

 Who Should Consider DBS

-DBS is an option to consider if symptoms can’t be adequately controlled by medication, are progressing, are becoming more difficult to manage, and are impacting quality of life.
+DBS is an option to consider if your symptoms can’t be adequately managed by medication, are progressing, are becoming more difficult to manage and are impacting quality of life.
 You may also want to consult your physician to see if DBS is the right treatment for you if:

-• Medications no longer work as quickly or effectively as they used to.
+• Medications no longer work as quickly or effectively as they used to, or their benefit is inconsistent.

-• You have to take medications multiple times per day.
+• You have to take medications multiple times per day, or the medications wear off between doses.

 • You are taking progressively higher doses of medication for the same effect.

-• Medications required to control symptoms result in unacceptable side effects such as hallucinations and/or dyskinesias.
+• Medications required to control symptoms result in unacceptable side effects such as hallucinations or dyskinesias (involuntary movements that can happen in one or several parts of your body).

-• The side effects of medication have become intolerable.
+• The side effects of medication have become unbearable.

 Life After DBS

 Everyone responds to DBS differently.
-For most, results are noticed shortly after the initial programming of the DBS.
-However, it could take several visits to adjust the settings for maximal benefit.
-Your physician will work with you to adjust the parameter settings in order to find the optimal symptom control without side effects.
-These can continually be updated as your symptoms change over time.
+Most people notice results shortly after the initial programming of the DBS system.
+However, it can take several visits with your care team to adjust the settings to improve symptoms.
+The settings can also be updated if your symptoms change over time.

-Consult your neurologist to find the treatment right for you.
+Consult a neurologist to find the treatment right for you.